 InPlay partners with schools to close the achievement gap by connecting disengaged, low-income children with out-of-school programs.
 Today more than two-thirds of children from low-income households in the US do not participate in out of school programs.
 Missing out on these expanded learning opportunities may be one of the most important factors leading to the achievement gap and drop-out crisis.

 The InPlay web service launched in 2015 and currently serves families in Fremont, Oakland, and San Francisco.

-The CoLaunchpad provides a common space where members of the community who have the skills, commitment, and passion to build new social enterprises can come together to provide peer to peer support while developing and testing their approaches.
+The CoLaunchpad provided a common space where members of the community who have the skills, commitment, and passion to build new social enterprises could come together to provide peer to peer support while developing and testing their approaches.

 Exemplifying this spirit of community based innovation, members of the Belle Haven neighborhood in Menlo Park came together to form the Belle Haven Action group working as an UnaMesa sponsored project to improve the health and wellbeing of their community.

 We envision a network of social enterprises coming together to develop a shared framework and system for Impact Accounting that can drive increases in meaningful connections and wellbeing.
 As with financial accounting, the impact accounting processes will be based on a shared framework and understanding that ultimately the value of a service is dependent on the choices and experiences of the individuals being served.